adreena/carnd-adv-lane-lines/writeup_template.md

 If all conditions are satisfied, frame is a good match and will be appended to my list of line-instances.

 If a line didn't meet the criteria, I'll copy the previous-frame's features such as coefficients, allx & ally to the lines and append a copy of the previous frame to line-instances and I increment `bad_frame_counter` by 1.
-After each frame is processed I check the `white ratio` to see if it's decreasing, meaning that bad illumination areas are ending, I also check the number of `bad_frames_counter` to clean my instances cache to cache new information and readjust my lanes.
+After each frame is processed I check the `white ratio` to see if it's decreasing, meaning that bad illumination areas are ending, I also check the number of `bad_frames_counter`, limit is `3`, to clean my instances cache to cache new information and readjust my lanes.

 Lastly, I keep track of the current radius curve to check if it's not exceeding 1km, however sometimes in straight curve radius goes beyond 1km and I assume it's becuase the slope is almost reaching ~0.000 so I decided not to includ it in my evaluation criteria as it causes all of my frames with straight_lanes freeze and copy their previous state.
 For calculating curve, I used the project guidelines, I took 1st and 2nd order derivates of Ay^2 + By +C and applied them to the formula below: